TomatenMarc/A-Social-Network/fairing/README.md

 ### Production

 For the production mode of this project one must specify an `.env.production.local` file.
+This file must also be used when using `npm run build`.
 This file should include:

 | Variable           | Use                                                                                                                                   |